 After the performance, the audience is invited to stir the hot spring (although currently suspended due to COVID-19).
 A commemorative photo will also be taken with you holding the 180 cm long, 30 cm wide wooden paddle.
 And as proof of your effort, you will even receive a Yumomi certificate at the end!

-☛ Purchase your Yumomi performance ticket as soon as possible as tickets might be sold out for the session you want to attend.
+☛ Purchase your Yumomi performance ticket as soon as possible.
+Tickets might be sold out for the session you want to attend.

-☛ Arrive at least 15 minutes before the starting time so you can sit in the front row on the first or second floor, which offers the best view.
+☛ Arrive at least 15 minutes before the show starts so you can sit in the front row on the first or second floor, which offers the best view.

 ☛ The seats in the front row on the first floor are the ones closest to the performers.
 Photos of the show can be taken easily from this row.